Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Introduction

+In this paper we replace the Demailly-Semple bundle with a more efficient algebraic model coming from global singularity theory to explore deep connections of hyperbolicity questions and the theory of Thom polynomials of singularities.
+In particular, we prove the GGL conjecture for generic hypersurfaces with polynomial degree modulo a positivity conjecture.

+Proving algebraic degeneracy of holomorphic curves on $X$ means finding a nonzero polynomial function $P$ on $X$ such that all entire curves $f:\CC \to X$ satisfy $P(f(\CC))=0$.
+All known methods of proof at this date are based on establishing first the existence of certain algebraic differential equations $P(f,f',\ldots,f^{(k)})=0$ of some order $k$, and then finding enough such equations so that they cut out a proper algebraic locus $Y\subsetneqq X$.

-In \cite{dem} Demailly refined the theory by defining jet differentials that are invariant under reparametrization of the source $\CC$, also called the Demailly subbundle $E_{k,m} \subset E_{k,m}^{GG}$.
-It is acted on fiberwise by the group $\GG_k$ of $k$-jets of reparametrization germs $(\CC,0) \to (\CC,0)$ at the origin, and $\oplus_{m=1}^\infty E_{k,m}=\calo(J_k)^{\GG_k}$ is the algebra if invariant jet differentials.
+The central object in the study of polynomial differential equations is the bundle $J_kX$ of $k$-jets $(f',f'',\ldots, f^{(k)})$ of germs of holomorphic curves $f:\CC \to X$ over $X$ and the associated Green-Griffiths bundle $E_{k,m}^{GG}=\calo(J_kX)$ of algebraic differential operators \cite{gg} whose elements are polynomial functions $Q(f',\ldots,f^{(k)})$ of weighted degree $m$.
+In \cite{dem} Demailly introduced the subbundle $E_{k,m} \subset E_{k,m}^{GG}$ of jet differentials that are invariant under reparametrization of the source $\CC$.
+The group $\GG_k$ of $k$-jets of reparametrisation germs $(\CC,0) \to (\CC,0)$ at the origin acts fibrewise on $J_kX$ and $\oplus_{m=1}^\infty E_{k,m}=\calo(J_kX)^{U_k}$ is the graded algebra of invariant jet differentials under the maximal unipotent subgroup $U_k$ of $\GG_k$.
 This bundle gives a better reflection of the geometry of entire curves, since it only takes care of the image of such curves and not of the way they are parametrized.
-However, it also comes with a technical difficulty, namely, the reparametrization group $\GG_k$ is non-reductive, and the classical geometric invariant theory of Mumford is not applicable to describe the invariants and the quotient $J_k/\GG_k$.

-In \cite{dem} Demailly overcomes this problem by describing a smooth compactification of $J_k/\GG_k$ as a tower of projectivized bundles on $X$---the Demailly-Semple tower---endowed with tautological bundles whose sections are $\GG_k$-invariants.
-Diverio in \cite{div2} then applies the algebraic Morse inequalities to provide global invariant jet differentials on $X$ by proving the positivity of a certain intersection number of the tautological bundle on the Demailly-Semple tower.
+However, it also comes with a technical difficulty, namely, the reparametrisation group $\GG_k$ is non-reductive, and the classical geometric invariant theory of Mumford \cite{git} is not applicable to describe the invariants and the quotient $J_kX/\GG_k$; for details see \cite{bk,dk}.
+In \cite{dem} Demailly describes a smooth compactification of $J_kX/\GG_k$ as a tower of projectivised bundles on $X$---the Demailly-Semple bundle---endowed with tautological line bundles $\tau_1,\ldots \tau_k$ whose sections are $\GG_k$-invariants.
+Global sections of properly chosen twisted tautological line bundles over the Demailly-Semple bundle give algebraic differential equations of degree $k$ which all $k$-jets of holomorphic curves must satisfy.
+An algebraic version of Demailly's holomorphic Morse inequalities in \cite{dmr} reduce the existence of global sections to the positivity of a certain intersection number on the Demailly-Semple tower.